Council of Heads of Australasian Herbaria

 In 2003 she was awarded the Order of Australia for her services to Australian botany.

-In 2009 she was a ppointed Executive Director of the Australian National Botanic Gardens and head of Parks and Biodiversity Science within the Department of the Environment, Water, Heritage and the Arts.
+In 2009 she was a ppointed Executive Director of the Australian National Botanic Gardens and head of Parks and Biodiversity Science within the Department of the Environment.

 Judy has maintained a very active and diverse commitment to many important national and international professional associations and committee.
 She was actively involved while still a post-graduate student.